Highlights from the 2021 Sainsbury’s toy sale including the best brands and discounts

 The annual event gives families the chance to get some of the best toys for their children - at up to 50% off.

-The sale is yet to start so we’re not sure exactly what items will be included - and how much the discount for each item will be - but previous year’s sales tell us that you can expect to see lots of the top brands included such as Lego, Vtech, Barbie, Marvel and Paw Patrol.
+We’re not sure exactly what items will be included - and how much the discount for each item will be - as the sale is in store only but previous year’s sales tell us that you can expect to see lots of the top brands included such as Lego, Vtech, Barbie, Marvel and Paw Patrol.

+Sainsbury’s have confirmed that the sale is on now and will run until next week.

+A Sainsbury’s spokesperson said, “ Our toy event is available in store until 16th November.
+Customers will be able to save up to half price on popular toy brands.”

 The offers available differ every year though so parents and carers can expect some huge savings on top toys which every child would love to find under the Christmas tree on December 25.

-The sale has previously taken place in October, but this year it has been delayed until November leaving parents eagerly anticipating the savings.
+The sale has previously taken place in October, but this year it was delayed until this month due to supply issues.

-Sainsbury’s have yet to confirm the official date of the up to half price toy event, however, but it’s rumoured to begin on Wednesday, November 10 and will last a week - meaning it would finish on Wednesday, November 17.

-When the sale does take place it will be in store only so shoppers will have to head to their local store to bag themselves a bargain . . . or maybe two or three.
+The sale is in store only so shoppers will have to head to their local store to bag themselves a bargain . . . or maybe two or three.

 For more information, check the Sainsbury’s website.